Public Comment Period Open for CDBG Regional Mitigation Funds Method of Distribution

 NADO Impact Awards Open Until July 15

 Each year, the National Association of Development Organizations (NADO) recognizes member organizations that demonstrate innovative approaches to regional economic and community development through NADO’s 2022 Aliceann Wohlbruck Impact Awards program.
 Previous award-winning projects have showcased innovative efforts in a variety of program areas, including planning, brownfields, sustainability, technology, transportation, and workforce development.
 Applications are due Friday, July 15.
-For more information, contact Brett Schwartz or Ciara Ristig
+For more information, contact Brett Schwartz or Ciara Ristig.

 2022 STAR Texas Environmental Leadership Awards Nominations Open Until July 16